-(3) Ways to enhance the quality, utility, and clarity of the information to be collected or any content of the Closing Documents.
+(3) Ways to enhance the quality, utility, and clarity of the information to be collected.

 (4) Ways to minimize the burden of the collection of information on those who are to respond; including through the use of appropriate automated collection techniques or other forms of information technology, e.g., permitting electronic submission of responses.

 HUD requests that commenters provide comments and proposed changes in narrative and/or bulleted form, accompanied by a detailed explanation and rationale for each requested change.
 Commenters may include in their detailed explanation and rationale the relevant excerpt(s) from the Subordination Agreement with redlines/strikeouts.